Placemaking at Work: Creating Meaningful and Sustainable Workplaces in the Age of Remote Work

 5.0 Research Design and Methodology

-5.1 Overview: Mixed-Methods Sequential Explanatory Design
+5.1 Methodology: A Mixed-Methods Sequential Design

 | Phase | Focus | Methods | Primary Outputs | Timeline | Sample Size |